 National Average Annual Auto Insurance Premium by Insurance History

 |1 Year with 100-300 BI Limit

 How you drive

 The "how you drive" component of your insurance breakdown covers 3 main aspects: primary vehicle use, annual mileage, and driving violations.

 Primary Vehicle Use

-How you choose to use your vehicle can have effect on your rates.
-Using your vehicle for pleasure, what most people typically insure their vehicle as, your average premium hovers around $1,323.
-However, if you are a traveling salesmen and use your vehicle for that purpose, your average auto increase can increase $152 per year.
+How you choose to use your vehicle can have effects on your rates.
+Using your vehicle for pleasure, what most people typically insure their vehicle as your average premium hovers around $1,323.
+However, if you are a traveling salesman and use your vehicle for that purpose, your average auto increase can increase $152 per year.